Competitions

 Prize Information:

-Each competition will have 2 winners who will each receive a grand prize winner will receive a £30 Amazon voucher.
+The competition will have 2 winners who will each receive a grand prize winner will receive a £30 Shelf Indulgence voucher.

 All selected stories will be included in a professionally published anthology.
 Authors of selected stories will receive a free e-copy of the book their story is featured in.